whennemuth/kuali-cloudformation/notes/stack-update-gotchas.md

 ## Stack Updates to EC2 Instances: Info & Gotchas

+The following are a collection of noteworthy points and caveats about EC2 Instances when stack updates apply.

 1. #### What does and does not get changed when an EC2 instance undergoes a stack update?

    <u>QUESTION</u>: